-Especially considering in late 2015 we quit our Sydney jobs, made the treechange to live fulltime in our house in the village of Taylors Arm, and spent a lot time together in 2016 travelling around Australia in our ute towing a caravan.
+Especially considering in late 2015 we quit our Sydney jobs, made the treechange to live fulltime in our house in the rural village of Taylors Arm, and spent a lot time together in 2016 travelling around Australia in our ute towing a caravan.

 In 2017 some of my other dreams came to fruition and I began studying Certificate IV Horticulture at Tafe NSW in nearby Coffs Harbour.
 It was so good I signed up in 2018 for another year studying Certificate IV Production Horticulture, and at the beginning of 2019 while I was waiting for other things to happen that didn’t… Certificate II Horticulture.
-In June 2019 it all fell in to place and got really interesting when I began studying Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning.
+In June 2019 it all fell in to place and got really interesting when I began studying Certificate IV Permaculture via Tafe NSW National Environment Centre’s flexible online learning.